-Students enrolled in courses other than their native language need to communicate with the learning centre coordinator to verify their language proficiency.
+Students enrolled in courses other than in their native language need to communicate with the learning centre coordinator to verify their language proficiency.

-2. Non-Traditional Entry Requirements
+3. Non-Traditional Entry Requirements

 Non-traditional entry requirements are for applicants who wish to pursue an EuNC programme, are at least 21 years of age, and either do not have a high-school diploma (or equivalent) or cannot provide proof of having received a diploma and have not attempted to achieve standard entry qualifications in the last 5 years.
-Any candidate under 21 years of age, needs to strive for excellence, and needs to complete his/her high school education (or equivalency) before beginning at EuNC.
+Any candidate under 21 years of age, needs to strive for excellence, and needs to complete her/his high-school education (or equivalency) before beginning at EuNC.
 Any exceptions to this procedure need to be recommended in writing by the Learning Centre to the Leadership Team.

-Beyond the usual admission documents needed (application, statement of intent, pastoral/district superintendent reference), the "non-traditional" entry applicant will be enrolled as a "non-degree" student for a probationary period, during which the following steps need to be accomplished:
+Beyond the usual admission documents needed, the "non-traditional" entry applicant will be admitted as "non-degree" student (see section above) for a probationary period, during which the following steps need to be accomplished:

-- The student will have to take and pass ACP1000 EuNC Orientation and two of the following introductory courses: ACP11 Introduction to Academic Skills, BIB11 Introduction to the Old Testament, BIB12 Introduction to the New Testament, MIS11 God's Mission and the Church and THE11 Introduction to Theology. - The student will be assigned a personal mentor (by the Learning Centre), who will assist him/her in any academic difficulties or needed adjustments. - 3) After the probationary period (completion of the three courses), the Learning Centre Coordinator will write a summary of how the student has been doing in his/her studies and send it to the Registrar for review by the Leadership Team.
-The Leadership Team will then make a final decision on whether the probationary period is complete, needs to be extended, or the student is no longer able to take classes.
-The student is not allowed to take other courses beyond those three before that assessment is done by the Leadership Team.
+The student will have to take and pass ACP1000 EuNC Orientation and two of the following introductory courses: ACP12 Academic Skills 1, BIB11 Introduction to the Old Testament, BIB12 Introduction to the New Testament, MIS11 God's Mission and the Church, MIS13 Spiritual Formation and THE11 Introduction to Theology.

+- 2) The student will be assigned a personal mentor (by the Learning Centre), who will assist her/him in any academic difficulties or needed adjustments. - 3) After the probationary period (completion of the three courses), the Learning Centre Coordinator will write a summary of how the student has been doing in her/his studies and send it to the Registrar for review.
+The review will determine whether the probationary period is complete, needs to be extended, or the student is no longer able to take classes.
+The student is not allowed to take other courses beyond those three before that assessment is done.

-3. Student Responsibility
+4. Student Responsibility

 The administration and faculty of European Nazarene College attempt to clearly outline and consistently advise students concerning requirements for graduation and their progress in meeting these requirements.
 Part of the students' personal development, however, is the recognition and acceptance of their responsibility in meeting all graduation requirements.
 The student is expected to take the initiative and to follow through in the completion of all requirements and details of the academic programme.
-Any questions the student has regarding his or her academic progress or course of study should be directed first to the Learning Centre Coordinator, the Registrar, and ultimately to the Rector of EuNC.
+Any questions the student has regarding her/his academic progress or course of study should be directed first to the Learning Centre Coordinator, the Registrar, and ultimately to the Rector of EuNC.

-4. Applicable Catalogue
+5. Applicable Catalogue

-Students will graduate under the requirements of the catalogue in effect at the beginning of their first year, provided they graduate within the study length expectations specified in section 6.
+Students will graduate under the requirements of the curricula applied in the catalogue in effect at the beginning of their first year, provided they graduate within the study length expectations specified in section 7.
 Programme additions or deletions required by outside agencies apply as soon as they are approved.
-If a student's academic career is interrupted for longer than three years, the student will graduate under the current catalogue at time of readmission.
-Students may choose the most recent catalogue, provided that they consult with their LC Coordinator and follow the appropriate procedure and complete all requirements of the chosen catalogue.
+At times, during the quality improvement cycle of the curriculum, a course may be substituted for one in the student's programme.
+If a student's academic career is interrupted for longer than three years, the student will graduate under the current curriculum of the catalogue at time of readmission.
+Students may choose the most recent curriculum, provided that they consult with their LC Coordinator and follow the appropriate procedure and complete all requirements of the chosen one.

 Academic or non-academic regulations other than academic programme requirements apply to all students as soon as they are adopted by the college.